Sunday, January 31, 2010

 After some reflection we would like to make our last point and this is aimed at some individuals.
 It is really quite shocking and it's disgusting to witness.
 Some people read statements of scholars or other people and then call them disbelievers.
 After such an act they then demand other people to call the scholar or person a disbeliver, if they do not follow them then they say, "He is a kafir and if you don't say he is a kafir that makes you a kafir!"
-Statements of disbelief can not be used as evidence in refering to someone as a disbeliever this has been stated by the scholars of Islamic belief.
+Statements of disbelief can not be used as evidence to someones disbelief; this has been stated by the scholars of Islamic belief.
+Disbelief is that statement where there is no possibility of it meaning anything other than disbelief.
 Transmission of a statement of disbelief is not disbelief!
-So if someone transmitted a statement of disbelief from someone that does not make them a disbeliever nor does it make you a disbeliever if you not call them a disbeliever!
+So if someone transmitted a statement of disbelief from someone that does not make them a disbeliever nor does it make you a disbeliever, if you not call them a disbeliever!

 A statement of disbelief has to be clear and without any other possible way of explaining it other than it being a statement of disbelief.
 If a statement is made we have to seek clarification because many a time people do not know what they are saying.
 Many people may repeat what they hear off television and not realise the meaning of what they have said.
 For these people we should leave them and not purse the matter because it might get worse.

 How many times have great scholars of the past been attacked because of the ignorant who read their books and do not understand the terminology they use.
 Learn the frames of reference that scholars use then you will understand.
 Blurting off statements without understanding the frames of reference makes you look foolish.